The Tick (2016 TV series): Critical response

 Review aggregation website Rotten Tomatoes reported a 90% approval rating with an average rating of 7.4/10 based on 63 critic reviews.
 The website's critical consensus reads, "Likeable characters add realism and heart to the tongue-in-cheek humor and high-octane action that fuels The Tick."
 Metacritic, which uses a weighted average, assigned a score of 72 out of 100, based on reviews from 23 critics, indicating "generally favorable reviews".

 Rick Austin of Fortress of Solitude gave the show a score of 4/5 and felt that the show had managed to fix several of the flaws he saw in the pilot episode.
 He concluded, "With so few good superhero comedies out there, this is exactly the show the world needs."

-It has been suggested that the reason for the shows cancellation was that despite positive critical and audience reception, the show failed to draw enough viewership from the general audience to be sufficiently profitable.
-The show wasn't picked by another network "despite a substantial fan and crew campaign".
+It has been suggested that the reason for the show's cancellation was that, despite positive critical and audience reception, the show failed to draw enough viewership from the general audience to be sufficiently profitable.
+The Tick was not picked up by another network "despite a substantial fan and crew campaign".